scipy-conference/scipy_proceedings/papers/koningterry/koningterry.rst

 while it is running.
 In addition to the messages, there is a callback functionality that will run a user defined Python function  after every simulation cycle has completed.
-An arbitrary number of callable Python objects can registered in the code.
+An arbitrary number of callable Python objects can be registered in the code.

 Objects in the top level, __main__, state are saved to a restart file.
 This restart file is a portable file object written through the mesh and file I/O library silo [SILO11]_.
-The python component of the restart information is a binary string created through the pickle interface augmented with a state saving module.
+The Python component of the restart information is a binary string created through the pickle interface augmented with a state saving module.
 The Python module used for the state saving functionality is the ``savestate`` module by Oren Tirosh [Tirosh08]_.
-This module has been augmented with the addition of numpy support and None and Ellipsis singleton object support.
+This module has been augmented with the addition of ``numpy`` support and None and Ellipsis singleton object support.

 Multiple versions of the Hydra code are available to users at any given time.
 In order to add additional functionality and maintain version integrity, the ``hydra`` Python module is embedded in the Hydra code as a frozen module.
 The Python file resulting from the SWIG generator is marshaled using a script based on the freeze module in the Python distribution.
 This guarantees the modules